Joseph Trumah Bayel

-Joseph Trumah Bayel (born 20 June 1954) is a Ghanaian politician and a member of the 3rd parliament of the 4th Republic of Ghana and a former member of parliament for Sawla/Kalba district of the Northern Region of Ghana.
+Joseph Trumah Bayel (20 June 1954 – August 2025) was a Ghanaian politician who was a member of the 3rd parliament of the 4th Republic of Ghana and a member of parliament for Sawla/Kalba district of the Northern Region of Ghana.

 Early life and education

 Bayel was born on 20 June 1954.
 He attended St John Bosco's Training College.

-Career

-Bayel is a teacher by profession.
-He is also a Ghanaian politician.
+Bayel was a teacher by profession.

 Politics

-He is a member of the 1st, 2nd and 3rd parliament of the 4th republic of Ghana.
+Bayel was a member of the 1st, 2nd and 3rd parliament of the 4th republic of Ghana.
 His first appearance in parliament was in 1992 when he contested as a parliamentary candidate for the Sawla/Kalba constituency on the ticket of the National Democratic Congress.
-Even though, information about his 1992 victory is not scarce to get, he was again reelected into parliament in the 1996 election which he won with a total of 17,876 valid vote cast making 59.40%.
+Even though, information about his 1992 victory is not scarce to get, he was again reelected into parliament in the 1996 election which he won with a total of 17,876 valid votes cast making 59.40%.
 He contested again in the 2000 Ghanaian general election and maintained the seat for the National Democratic Congress for the third term.
 He won with 10,286 votes making 57.50% of the total valid vote cast.
-His political with the National Democratic Congress ended but he resurfaced in 2012 on the ticket.
+His political ties with the National Democratic Congress ended but he resurfaced in 2012 on the ticket.